Working on self-improvement - People Development Magazine

-Working on self-improvement corresponds to the act of improving your knowledge, status, or character by putting effort to make a change.
-In an era where people are running fast to achieve their goals, self-improvement has become necessary to make efforts and build themselves according to their constantly changing environments.
+In an era where people are rushing to achieve their goals, working on self-improvement has become necessary to make efforts and adapt to their constantly changing environments.

 Why is Self-Improvement Important?